segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 - Workspace owner
 - Source Admin

-> info "Data residency"
+### Data residency

-> For Linked Profiles, any customer data residency is ok, but your data store can only be in the United States.
+For Linked Profiles, any customer data residency is ok, however your data store can only be in the United States.

 ## Step 1: Connect a data warehouse

 > success ""
 > Linked Events uses Segment's [Reverse ETL](/docs/connections/reverse-etl/) infrastructure for pulling in data from your warehouse.

-To get started, you'll need to connect a data warehouse which Segment will use for Linked Events.
+To get started, you'll need to connect a data warehouse.
 Linked Events supports [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) data warehouses.

-1. Navigate to **Unify** > **Data graph** and click **Add warehouse**.
+1. Navigate to **Unify > Data graph** and click **Add warehouse**.
 2. Select a warehouse to connect from the [supported warehouse Destinations](#supported-warehouse-destinations).
 3. [Connect your warehouse](#connect-your-warehouse).
 3. Click **Test Connection** to be sure your warehouse is connected.